-- (a) Geographical Scope of Regulated Land-Disturbing Activity.
-This ordinance shall apply to land-disturbing activity within the territorial jurisdiction of the town and to the extraterritorial jurisdiction of the town as allowed by agreement between local governments, the extent of annexation or other appropriate legal instrument or law. - (b) Exclusions from Regulated Land-Disturbing Activity.
-Notwithstanding the general applicability of this ordinance to all land-disturbing activity, this ordinance shall not apply to the following types of land-disturbing activity: - (1) Activities, including the production and activities relating or incidental to the production of crops, grains, fruits, vegetables, ornamental and flowering plants, dairy, livestock, poultry, and all other forms of agriculture undertaken on agricultural land for the production of plants and animals useful to man, including, but not limited to: - forage and sod crops, grain and feed crops, tobacco, cotton, and peanuts. - (ii) dairy animals and dairy products. - (iii) poultry and poultry products. - (iv) livestock, including beef cattle, llamas, sheep, swine, horses, ponies, mules, and goats. - (v) bees and apiary products. - (vi) fur producing animals. - (vii) mulch, ornamental plants, and other horticultural products.
-For purposes of this section, "mulch" means substances composed primarily of plant remains or mixtures of such substances. - (2) An Activity undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality (Best Management Practices), as adopted by the North Carolina Department of Agriculture and Consumer Services.
-If land-disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality, the provisions of this ordinance shall apply to such activity and any related land-disturbing activity on the tract. - (3) An activity for which a permit is required under the Mining Act of 1971, Article 7 of Chapter 74 of the General Statutes.
+- (A) Geographical Scope of Regulated Land-Disturbing Activity.
+This chapter shall apply to land-disturbing activity within the territorial jurisdiction of the City of Lincolnton, including the extraterritorial jurisdiction of the City of Lincolnton (as applicable) and Lincoln County as allowed by agreement between the local governments, the extent of annexation or other appropriate legal instrument or law. - (B) Exclusions from Regulated Land-Disturbing Activity.
+Notwithstanding the general applicability of this ordinance to all land-disturbing activity, this ordinance shall not apply to the following types of land-disturbing activity: - (1) Activities, including the production and activities relating or incidental to the production of crops, grains, fruits, vegetables, ornamental and flowering plants, dairy, livestock, poultry, and all other forms of agriculture undertaken on agricultural land for the production of plants and animals useful to man, including, but not limited to: - (a) forage and sod crops, grain and feed crops, tobacco, cotton, and peanuts. - (b) dairy animals and dairy products. - (c) poultry and poultry products. - (d) livestock, including beef cattle, llamas, sheep, swine, horses, ponies, mules, and goats. - (e) bees and apiary products. - (f) fur producing animals.

+(g) mulch, ornamental plants, and other horticultural products.

+For purposes of this section, "mulch" means substances composed primarily of plant remains or mixtures of such substances.